Back to Blog

 By Jay Vergara

-That’s not coaching.
-That’s consulting.
-And the distinction matters more than most L&D teams realize.
+That kind of conversation is consulting, more than coaching, and the distinction matters more than most L&D teams realize.

 The most common thing managers call coaching is actually the thing that prevents coaching from working.

-That’s the ROI story most coaching programs miss entirely.
+That is the ROI story most coaching programs miss entirely.
 They measure whether managers attended the training.
 They should be measuring whether employees are learning.

-- Give managers permission to not have answers.
+Give managers permission to not have answers.
 The advice trap persists because managers believe their value comes from knowing more than their team.
 The most powerful coaching intervention an organization can make is giving managers explicit permission to say “I don’t know, let’s figure it out together.”

 On a related note, if you’re thinking about how to make feedback itself more effective, I wrote about why you should stop asking for feedback and start sharing it instead.
 It connects directly to the coaching gap this research keeps surfacing.